 The number of time YouTubers have mentioned Quibi in any way shape or form all time is less than 50.
 That includes post Super Bowl ads which have seen next to no reactions.
 This is an odd one given that YouTubers react to everything.

 You don’t need to take our word for it.

 Search for Quibi on YouTube and see just how many of the results are Quibi’s own channel.

 The question is what does a healthy echo chamber look like for a leading streaming service?

 No surprise people care about Netflix shows, the majority of these mentions are in discussion of the content created creating millions of views in earned media.

 Netflix earned the right to be talked about creating quality content over a long period of time.
 But they also have a little secret hidden in the data.

-The 4 year spike you see between 2011 and 2015 is down to commercial partnerships established with YouTubers where they were recommending signing up for Netflix the product not yet Netflix shows itself.
-That had its effect and the next 5 years represents a huge growth in social significance and earned media.
+The four year spike you see between 2011 and 2015 is down to commercial partnerships established with YouTubers where they were recommending signing up for Netflix the product not yet Netflix shows itself.
+That had its effect and the next five years represents a huge growth in social significance and earned media.